 - Denny Crum: “He was always open-minded and willing to try something if I could justify it in our meetings.”

 No matter how knowledgeable or experienced we believe we are on a subject, there is always something more to learn.
-Coach Wooden believed this firmly, dedicating himself to learning something new every single day.
+Wooden believed this firmly, dedicating himself to learning something new every single day.
 As he was so fond of saying, “It’s what you learn after you know it all that counts.”

 This article was updated April 2023.
 Photo by bbernard/Shutterstock

 As Coach Wooden’s grandson-in-law, Craig Impelman had the opportunity to learn Coach’s teachings firsthand and wrote about those lessons for his site, www.woodenswisdom.com.
 He is a motivational speaker and the author of Wooden’s Wisdom, a weekly “e-coaching module” that is distributed to companies nationally.